pytorch/pytorch/docs/source/notes/modules.rst

 Modules
 =======

-PyTorch uses modules to both build and represent neural networks.
+PyTorch uses modules to represent neural networks.
 Modules are:

-* **Composable building blocks of stateful computation.**
+* **Building blocks of stateful computation.**
-  PyTorch provides a robust library of modules and makes it easy to define new custom modules, allowing for simple construction of complex, multi-layer neural networks.
+  PyTorch provides a robust library of modules and makes it simple to define new custom modules, allowing for easy construction of elaborate, multi-layer neural networks.
 * **Tightly integrated with PyTorch's**
   `autograd <https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html>`_
-  **system.** Modules make it simple to specify learnable parameters for PyTorch's optimizers to update.
+  **system.** Modules make it simple to specify learnable parameters for PyTorch's Optimizers to update.
 * **Easy to work with and transform.** Modules are straightforward to save and restore, transfer between CPU / GPU / TPU devices, prune, quantize, and more.